Skip to main content

 9.2 Grafana Notifications

-1. Add Notifications to Metrics
+1. Add Notifications

-7. Adjust the Threshold section to your likings on when the alert should happen.
+4. Click Preview to print out the graph and adjust the Threshold section to your likings on when the alert should happen.

-11. Scroll up and click Save
+10. Scroll up and click Save to enable this alert for the specific metric.

 2. Set Metrics Presets